pechajobs/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 ## 10. Timeline

 When should PechaJobs finish this job?
-List the key milestones.
+List the deadlines for completing the key work phases involved.